Amur leopards are one of just ten subspecies of leopard, and is distinguishable by its pale coat.

 This Amur leopard is quite a playful young boy!
 He loves playing with enrichment items and is always willing to participate in voluntary training.

 Leopards are primarily solitary unless mating.
-They are skillful and opportunistic hunters—feeding on a wide variety of food.
+They are skillful and opportunistic hunters, feeding on a wide variety of food.
 They'll stalk their prey within a few meters before making the pounce.

 Amur basin of China

-Up to 48 kg (105 lbs.) and over 7 feet long
+48 kg (105 lbs.) | 7 feet

-Top predator, though competes with Amur tigers
+Top predator but competes with Amur tigers for food

 Sharp teeth and claws, camouflage, ability to climb trees